-The following Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A") is designed to provide the reader with information that will assist in understanding our consolidated financial statements, the changes in certain key items in those financial statements from year to year and the primary factors that accounted for those changes, as well as how certain accounting principles affect our consolidated financial statements.
-The discussion also provides information about the financial results of the various segments of our business to provide a better understanding of how those segments and their results affect the financial condition and results of operations of BioScrip as a whole.
+The following Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A") is designed to assist the reader in understanding our consolidated financial statements, the changes in certain key items in those financial statements from year to year and the primary factors that accounted for those changes, as well as how certain accounting principles affect our consolidated financial statements.
+The discussion also provides information about the financial results of the various segments of our business to provide a better understanding of how those segments and their results affect our financial condition and results of operations as a whole.
 This discussion should be read in conjunction with our Consolidated Financial Statements, including the Notes thereto, and the information discussed in Part I, Item 1A - Risk Factors.